 Like M. sacchari, they are controlled by parasites and predators.
-It is not recommended that maize, the principal host plant for this pest and a source of mosaic, be planted in close proximity to cane fields.
+Do not plant maize, the principal host plant for this pest and a source of mosaic, in close proximity to cane fields.

 Hysteroneura (Hysteroneura setariae)

 This aphid has a brown body with yellow and brown striped legs.